Heat Transfer Pen for Hand Embroidery

 Heat Transfer Pen –

 Try different supplies and find the one you like the best; there are so many brands.
-I tend to try a few methods and brands; I will say so far, my favorite is the Fine Tip Iron-On pens that I got from Sublime Stitching.
+I tend to try a few methods and brands; so far, my favorite is the Fine Tip Iron-On pens I got from Sublime Stitching.
 Jenny knows her stuff when it comes to embroidery.

 As with anything, if you have any questions, please feel free to contact me!